ligato/docs/docs/user-guide/concepts.md

 !!!
 Note
     To distinguish between the key prefix and key definitions described above, we will refer to the `/vnf-agent/<microservice label>/` value as the `microservice-label-prefix`

 Each VPP agent is defined with a construct known as the `microservice label`.
-It is used to group VPP agents with their specific configuration items stored in the KV data store.
+It is used to group VPP agents with their specific configuration objects stored in the KV data store.
 VPP agents configured with the same microservice label will prepend that value to a `key prefix` described above to form a `microservice-label-prefix`.
 VPP agents will then watch or listen to configuration item changes indexed by their respective microservice-label-prefix.

-In the figure below, VPP agent 1 on the left with a microservice label = `vpp1` will watch for configuration changes with the microservice label prefix of `/vnf-agent/vpp1/`.
-VPP agent 1 does not care about nor is it watching KV data store configuration data beginning with `/vnf-agent/vpp2/`.
+In the figure below, `VPP Agent 1` on the left with a microservice label = `vpp1` will watch for configuration changes to objects with the microservice-label-prefix of `/vnf-agent/vpp1/`.
+VPP Agent 1 does not care about nor is it watching KV data store configuration updates beginning with `/vnf-agent/vpp2/` because that is affiliated with `VPP Agent 2`.

 [![KVDB_microservice_label](../img/user-guide/kvdb-microservice-label.png)](https://www.draw.io/?state=%7B%22ids%22:%5B%221ShslDzO9eDHuiWrbWkxKNRu-1-8w8vFZ%22%5D,%22action%22:%22open%22,%22userId%22:%22109151548687004401479%22%7D#Hligato%2Fdocs%2Fmaster%2Fdocs%2Fimg%2Fuser-guide%2Fkvdb-microservice-label.xml)